Skip to main content

 • story

-The game's story is criticized for being disjointed and lacking depth, with many reviewers expressing a desire for a more coherent narrative and original music.
-While it offers entertaining gameplay for music lovers, the absence of a meaningful story detracts from the overall experience.
+The story aspect of the game is criticized for being disjointed and lacking emotional depth, with many users expressing a desire for a more coherent and engaging narrative.
+While some find the gameplay entertaining, particularly for music lovers, the overall consensus is that the story is minimal and does not enhance the experience.

 • “Instead of building a coherent story, it feels like a series of disjointed moments that lack depth and emotional impact.”